d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Completion in the top-level ───────────────────────────

-  The `sweeprolog-top-level-mode', enabled in the `sweep' top-level buffer, integrates with the standard Emacs symbol completion mechanism to provide completion for predicate names.
+  The `sweeprolog-top-level-mode', enabled in the Sweep top-level buffer, integrates with the standard Emacs symbol completion mechanism to provide completion for predicate names.
 To complete a partial predicate name in the top-level prompt, use `C-M-i' (or `M-TAB').
 For